Patunim/Window-server-Homelab-Active-directory/README.md

 📸 [Insert Screenshot – Remote Desktop Logon Policy]

-✅ Testing
-Logged out from admin

-Tried logging in as an HR user directly to the server → Denied

-Tried using RDP as an HR user → Denied

-Tried using RDP as an IT user → Successful

-📸 [Insert Screenshot – Logon Denied (HR)]
-📸 [Insert Screenshot – RDP Success (IT)]

 In this part of the lab, I configured Fine-Grained Password Policies (FGPP) using the Active Directory Administrative Center (ADAC) instead of Group Policy.
 FGPP allows me to enforce different password policies for different users or groups, giving more flexibility and control over account security.

 For example, I applied stricter password requirements to IT Admins, while giving more lenient rules to Standard Users.